secnnet/DDOS-Script/README.md

 ## Usage

-To launch an attack, run the `pyddos.py` script with the following command-line arguments:
+To launch an attack, run the `DDOS Script.py` script with the following command-line arguments:

-python pyddos.py -d <target> -p <port> -T <threads> -Pyslow
+python DDOS Script.py -d <target> -p <port> -T <threads> -Pyslow

 Replace the `<target>`, `<port>`, and `<threads>` with the appropriate values for your attack.
 You can choose between the `-Pyslow`, `-Request`, or `-Synflood` options to select the attack type.